-5.15 Calibrate
+5.16 Calibrate

 This function is used for calibrating Individual Analog channel.
 This can be protected by a password.
 After entering the Configuration menu, select Calibrate then Press the Enter key to get into the Calibration menu.
 Press directional keys on the right-hand side to select the menu column.
-After completing Configuration, press softkey, then press softkey to return to the main display.
+After completing Configuration, press Back soft-key, then press soft-key to return to the main display.
 All configurations will be saved automatically.